AlibabaCloudDocs/ecs/intl.en-US/Instance/Change configurations/Instance families that support instance type changes.md

 **Note:**

--   To upgrade an instance of the g6, c6, or r6 instance family to an enhanced sixth-generation instance family \(g6e, c6e, or r6e\) or a seventh-generation instance family \(hfc7, hfg7, hfr7, g7, c7, or r7\),[submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
+-   To upgrade an instance of the g6, c6, or r6 instance family to an enhanced sixth-generation instance family \(g6e, c6e, or r6e\) or a seventh-generation instance family \(hfc7, hfg7, hfr7, g7, c7, or r7\), [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
 You cannot downgrade the instance type of the instance after the upgrade is complete.
 -   Instances of the enhanced sixth-generation instance families \(g6e, c6e, and r6e\) and the seventh-generation instance families \(hfc7, hfg7, hfr7, g7, c7, and r7\) support only enhanced SSDs \(ESSDs\).
 If an instance has disks of other categories attached, the disks are replaced with ESSDs when you upgrade the instance to a seventh-generation or enhanced sixth-generation instance family.
 Data on the disks must be manually migrated to the ESSDs.
-For information about the pricing of ESSDs, seethe Pricing tab on the [Elastic Computer Service page](https://www.alibabacloud.com/product/ecs). |
+For information about the pricing of ESSDs, see the Pricing tab on the [Elastic Computer Service page](https://www.alibabacloud.com/product/ecs). |
 |g6se|g6se|
 |g6a, c6a, and r6a|g6a, c6a, and r6a|
 |g6t and c6t|g6t and c6t|